reboiedo/ioai-spain/src/content/rounds/en/round-2.md

 roundNumber: 2
 title: "Round 2"
 date: "December 01, 2025"
 introSentence: "Higher difficulty while maintaining accessibility.
-Distinguishes students through problem-solving and practical application of AI concepts."
+Focus on problem-solving, reasoning and applied AI understanding."
 phase: "basic"
 qualification: "50%+ in both rounds for certificate • 80%+ to advance to Preparatory Cycle"
 ---

 ## What to Expect

-- Advanced logical reasoning challenges
-- Practical application scenarios
-- Problem-solving using AI concepts
-- Builds on Round 1 foundations
-- Still multiple-choice format
+Round 2 raises the level of challenge.
+In this round, students are introduced to technical terms, diagrams, graphs and data visualizations, making AI concepts more concrete while staying clear and accessible.

+Questions in this round prepare the ground for the next step of learning: the practical use of tools through programming, bridging the gap between conceptual understanding and hands-on application.